Last Resort Recovery Center - Smithville, TX

 Last Resort Recovery Center is an inpatient rehab center located at 1620 Fm 535 in the 78957 zip code in Smithville, TX.

 It is operated by a private for-profit organization.
-Last Resort Recovery Center provides suboxone prescription, naltrexone administration and buprenorphine detox.
-Some of the treatment approaches used by Last Resort Recovery Center include anger management, motivational interviewing and DBT.
-Last Resort Recovery Center also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and cocaine detox.
-Last Resort Recovery Center provides residential addiction treatment, inpatient hospital drug/alcohol rehab and outpatient rehab.
-It also provides inpatient detox and residential substance abuse treatment.
+Last Resort Recovery Center provides buprenorphine detoxification, prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Last Resort Recovery Center include counseling for trauma victims, motivational interviewing and anger management.
+Last Resort Recovery Center also specializes in detox services and offers inpatient opioid detox, inpatient alcohol detoxification and methamphetamines detox.
+Last Resort Recovery Center provides outpatient rehab, residential detoxification and inpatient hospital drug/alcohol rehab.
+It also provides residential substance abuse treatment and inpatient detox services.

 Address: 1620 FM 535, Smithville, TX 78957